The New Commerce Relationship

 Here are some key questions to assess your current commerce system:

-How do customers place and process order with you?
+How do customers place and process orders with you?

 What systems are available and how efficient are they?